szajbus/saxy/README.md

       </products>
     </webstore>

-You instantiate the parser by passing path to XML file and object-identyfing tag name as its arguments.
+You instantiate the parser by passing path to XML file or an IO-like object and object-identyfing tag name as its arguments.

 The following will parse the XML, find product definitions (inside `<product>` and `</product>` tags), build `OpenStruct`s and yield them inside the block.
 Tag attributes become object attributes and attributes' name are underscored.

+Usage with a file path:

     Saxy.parse("filename.xml", "product").each do |product|
       puts product.name